 Many clients (roughly 50%) remain verbal and communicative throughout the experience - though it's not an indicator of failure if they are quiet.
 Whether a client is predominantly verbal or not, the vast majority can talk to their facilitator when needed, describe what they're experiencing, or ask for support.
 Communication might be slower or more thoughtful than usual, but it's not lost.

 Visual phenomena, when they occur, are usually subtle.
 Closed-eye patterns, enhanced colors, or gentle imagery are common.
-Dramatic hallucinations of concrete objects, people, or scenarios are rare at therapeutic doses.
+Dramatic hallucinations of concrete objects, people, or scenarios are rare at therapeutic doses, though as stated we cannot guarantee how sensitive or not each client will be so clients should enter in being ready for a range of possible experiences.

 The emotions that surface are usually familiar ones: Sadness about specific losses, anger about how you were treated, fear about specific situations.
 These aren't alien or incomprehensible emotions—they're your emotions, finally able to be felt and released.